 Have you set your sights on a career with a well-known international hotel chain, or would you prefer to work for a smaller regional chain or independent hotel?
-Graduate hotel management roles with large corporations such as Hilton may be primarily office-based, whereas working for smaller chains and independent or boutique hotels can involve more customer contact and a high level of responsibility at an earlier stage.
+Graduate hotel management roles with large corporations may be primarily office-based, whereas working for smaller chains and independent or boutique hotels can involve more customer contact and a high level of responsibility at an earlier stage.

 Work experience in the industry is a good way to find out what kind of hotel management work you enjoy and the type of graduate hotel management role that would match your skills.
 You could try spending the university holidays working at a local hotel or guest house; alternatively, some of the major companies offer internships and sandwich placements.
 There are pros and cons to large, medium and small hotel businesses, so it’s important to weigh them up and decide on the graduate employer that’s right for you.

 Think about the graduate training and development opportunities you’d like from your graduate hotel management job.
 Are you the kind of person who would prefer a clear training schedule from the outset or a more flexible and tailored approach to career development?
 Some graduate schemes will include days of structured training workshops and group training exercises, whereas others incorporate ‘on-the-job’ training and development.
 If you like the idea of gaining a relevant management qualification, you could also look into employers that offer such opportunities as part of the training process.
 Other training and development aspects to consider when choosing an employer include mentoring and coaching opportunities and career progression.

 What salary can I expect from my graduate job in hotel management?